Let’s start this AWS vs. Azure comparrison by taking a quick look at how the two cloud providers explain their cloud service offerings:

 Support and Community

-The last set of criteria we’ll be looking at for Azure vs Amazon Web Services is support.
+The last set of criteria we’ll be looking at for Azure vs AWS is support.
 When you’re stuck with an error you’ve never heard of, or a confusing bill that’s higher than you expected, how easy is it to find help?

 AWS has been around since 2006 and has by far the biggest market share.
 That means there are thousands of developers around the world who have faced, solved, and recorded every problem you’ll probably come across.